lina128/cubius/README.md

 ### Static Deployments

-Serve the application with a web server such as nginx by pointing it at your `./dist` folder.
+Serve the application with a web server by pointing it at your `./dist` folder.
 Make sure to direct incoming route requests to the root `./dist/index.html` file.
 Follow this article on how to host a static website on Amazon S3 (http://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html).